-Gon completely denies Kite dead and in this case his usual positive attitude plays a big role in clouding his reasonable judgment (if he actually had one to begin with) .
+Gon completely denies Kite dead and in this case, his usual positive attitude plays a big role in clouding his reasonable judgment (if he actually had one, to begin with).

 He even convinced Killua that Kite was still alive and they should hurry back to save him.
-At that point Gon assumed Kite was just hiding from the Chimera Ants and he convinced himself that, do to Kite injury, he would not be able to do anything.
+At that point, Gon assumed Kite was just hiding from the Chimera Ants and he convinced himself that, do to Kite injury, he would not be able to do anything.
 Gon saw himself as the hero that will rescue Kite from his imprisonment.
 All he needed to do was get stronger.

 Gon becomes frustrated to the point of a momentary depression because he couldn’t beat Knuckle and felt overwhelmed with his own weakness, which prevented him from saving Kite the second time they went to NGL.
-Note that in the definition of the depression stage (see references below) the depression comes from the realisation of losing someone, but in the case of Gon he is depressed because he is too weak to do anything to save Kite.
+Note that in the definition of the depression stage (see references below) the depression comes from the realization of losing someone, but in the case of Gon, he is depressed because he is too weak to do anything to save Kite.

 Gon quickly gets over his depression by simply shifting his belief that Kite will be saved by Knuckle and the other Hunters.
 All he had to do on his end is become stronger to not disappoint Kite when he comes back.

 After witnessing Kite puppet-like condition Gon holds strong to his denial of Kite being dead, but this time though he shifted his denial from having to rescue Kite to finding a way to get him back to normal.
-By now Gon had went through the denial stage twice by just changing the conditions so he doesn’t have to acknowledge Kite really is dead (he is in complete denial).
+By now Gon had gone through the denial stage twice by just changing the conditions so he doesn’t have to acknowledge Kite really is dead (he is in complete denial).